joe7575/tubelib_addons1/README.md

 # Tubelib Extension with Mining, Farming, and Crafting Nodes \[tubelib_addons1\]

-This Mod provides Quarry, Harvester, Grinder, Autocrafter, Fermenter, and Reformer nodes and thus allows the automated mining, farming, and crafting.
+This Mod provides Quarry, Harvester, Grinder, Autocrafter, Fermenter, Funnel, and Reformer nodes and thus allows the automated mining, farming, and crafting.

 ## Quarry